bowen0701/bowen0701.github.io/_posts/2016-07-22-paper-linden-2003-amazon-item2itemCF.md

 - Match each of the user's purchased and rated "items" to similar "items".
 - Combine those similar items into a recommendation list.
-- Since many item pairs have no common customers, all pairs computation of similar-items table by building product-to-product matrix is inefficient.
+- Since many item pairs have no common users, all pairs computation of similar-items table by building product-to-product matrix is inefficient.
 - Proposed algorithm:
-  * Represent a "item" as an M-dimensional vector of users (M: # of customers who have purchase that item)
+  * Represent a "item" as an M-dimensional vector of users (M: # of users who have purchase that item)
   * Calculate the (cosine) similarity between a "single" item and "all related" items

 <div style="text-align:center">